For a faster, more profitable home sale

 Hang an evergreen wreath over the fireplace mantle, or suspended from a ribbon in a window.

 Everything looks great on a tray!
-Arrange a tray with Christmas ornaments, greenery, candles, pinecones, Christmas cookies…
+Arrange Christmas ornaments, greenery, candles, pinecones or Christmas cookies inside a wood tray.

-Stage bathrooms by hanging towels in holiday colors.
+Stage bathrooms by hanging towels in holiday colors and stacking holiday-scented soaps in a pretty bowl.

 Appeal to the sense of smell

-A home that smells wonderful will leave a positive impression on buyers.
-Leave a pot of apple cider with cinnamon sticks or other Christmas spices simmering on the stove.
+A home that smells wonderful will leave a positive and lasting impression on buyers.
+Leave a pot of apple cider with cinnamon sticks or other Holiday spices simmering on the stove.

-House hunters will certainly appreciate a plate of tasty cookies, hot chocolate or apple cider.
+House hunters will certainly appreciate a plate of cookies or something warm to drink, like hot chocolate, apple cider or coffee.
 Avoid chocolate treats, as "little fingers" may smudge your freshly painted walls.

 Cedar boughs are especially fragrant; fill baskets with cedar, hang a cedar wreath on a wall or door, or dress a fire place mantle with boughs.

 Avoid artificial odor remover products…they smell fake and the plug-in oil ones leave a nasty, viscous feeling in your mouth.
-Buyers can always detect a bad odor lurking under artificial sprays.
-Instead, find the source of the odor and fix it.
+Buyers can usually detect a bad odor lurking under artificial sprays.
+Instead, find the source of the odor and remove it.

 Keep your home warm and toasty

-Turn up the heat of for your Open House to tempt buyers into staying longer.
+Turning up the heat during your Open House will tempt buyers into staying longer.
+A cold house is hard to sell!
 A crackling fire in the fireplace is always a winner.

-Buyers that sit down is always a good sign!
+Buyers who sit down is always a good sign.
 They are imagining themselves living in your home.

 Go from holiday home staging to home page